 - Low monthly payments are not your goal

-- You’re planning to stay in your house for more than 10 years
+- You plan to stay in your house for more than 10 years

-Choose this if you want to refinance with few upfront fees.
-While the rate is slightly higher, you will pay only minor upfront fees for your new loan.
-As long as the roll-down rate is lower than your existing rate, it makes financial sense to refinance.
+Roll-downs are ideal if you want to refinance with minimal upfront fees.
+While the rate is slightly higher, a massive downpayment does not have to keep you from obtaining your dream home.
+As long as the roll-down rate is lower than your current rate, it makes financial sense to refinance.

 If you have equity in your home, you can refinance for an amount higher than your current mortgage with the cash-out refinancing option.
 You can take advantage of the difference and be flexible with how you spend it for avenues such as home improvement and debt consolidation.

-- You want a loan that’s generally easier to qualify for
+- You want a loan that is easier to qualify for

-- You’re planning to remain in your house less than 10 years
+- You intend to remain in your house for less than 10 years

 - You want the maximum tax advantages

-Can I Make Extra Payments So I Can Pay Off the Loan More Quickly?
+Can I Make Extra Payments to Pay Off the Loan Quicker?

-Depending on your specific loan, and what your state allows, it is often possible to make extra payments to shorten the life of your loan.
-Extra payments applied directly to principle can have a huge affect on the amount of interest you ultimately pay.
+Depending on your specific loan and what your state allows, it could be possible to make extra payments to shorten the life of your loan.
+Additional payments applied directly to the principal can significantly decrease your loan’s interest and the years you pay on it.